integreat-io/integreat/README.md

 }
 ```

-In this case, `account` is the datatype mapped to idents, and the `tokens`
+In this case, `account` is the schema mapped to idents, and the `tokens`
-property on the ident is mapped to the `tokens` field on the datatype.
+property on the ident is mapped to the `tokens` field on the schema.

 To make Integreat complete idents on actions with the persisted data, set it up
 with the `completeIdent` middleware: